nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/package-manifest.md

 ```

 This is a minimal package manifest.
 It is defining a package nuxeo-package at version 1.0.0 and of type addon.
-The package can be installed on platforms form server-11.10 (included) to server-12.0 (exculded).
+The package can be installed on platforms from server-11.10 (included) to server-12.0 (excluded).

 Also, the package title and description that should be used by the UI are specified by the `title` and `description` elements.